edinburghlivinglab/dds/README.md

-# dds
+# Data, Design and Society

-Data, Design and Society
+Repo for shared files and documents for the *Data, Design and Society* course